 This course provides students with an understanding of how electronic files are vulnerable to attacks from both employees and outsiders from around the world, how computer fraud and manipulation is accomplished, and what security measures should be instituted to prevent it.
 The course covers risk and compensating security technologies by considering the requirements of cyber and information system security with a systemic view of the development process from the 'acquisition' through to the 'disposal' stages.
-Completion of specified undergraduate business courses.

-Advanced Topics in Taxation and Regulation 3 Credit Hours
+Advanced Topics in Taxation and Regulation

-This course is a study of the rules, concepts and application of the following: Select federal income tax issues focusing on topics with primary relevance to corporate taxpayers and their shareholders; Multistate taxation; Tax practice, ethics, and accounts' liability; Federal gift and estate taxation.
-Completion of specified undergraduate business courses.
+This course is a study of the rules, concepts, and applications of several topics.
+These topics include federal income tax issues, multistate taxation, tax practice, ethics, accounts' liability, and gift and estate taxation.